Natisha Hiedeman: Connecticut Sun (2019-2023)

-Minnesota Lynx (2024-present)
+Minnesota Lynx (2024-2025)

 On January 30, 2024, Hiedeman was traded to the Minnesota Lynx in exchange for Tiffany Mitchell and the 19th pick in the 2024 WNBA draft.
 During the 2024 season, Hiedeman appeared in all 40 games for the Lynx, averaging 4.9 points, 1.6 rebounds, 2.4 assists, and 0.8 steals in 15.2 minutes per game.
 She also played in all 12 postseason games, including all five games of the WNBA Finals, where she averaged 5.7 points, 1.3 rebounds, 2.3 assists, and 0.7 steals while shooting 45.5 percent from the field in 14.4 minutes per game.
 Serving as a backup to starting guard Courtney Williams, Hiedeman adjusted to a new role coming off the bench.
 She made an impact among the second unit and provided the Lynx with a valuable veteran presence both on and off count, maintaining a strong relationship with Williams in particular.

 On February 1, 2025, Hiedeman re-signed with the Lynx.
 After what was considered a "down" year in 2024, she used the offseason and her growing familiarity with the Lynx's system to deliver a strong comeback.
 Throughout the 2025 season, Hiedeman provided consistent production off the bench, frequently stepping into the lead guard role when Williams rested or struggled.
 Appearing in all 44 games as a reserve, she averaged 9.1 points, 2.8 assists, and 1.9 rebounds per game in 18.9 minutes.
 Her scoring average tied her career high (set in 2022 with the Connecticut Sun), while her field goal percentage (49.2) marked a new career best.
 In the final five games of the regular season, Hiedeman delivered a standout stretch, averaging 18.6 points, 4.4 assists, 2.8 rebounds, and 2.0 steals per game over 27.2 minutes.
 She scored over 20 points in four of those five games and ranked seventh among all WNBA players in scoring during that span.
 On September 11, Hiedeman was named the winner of the Sylvia Fowles Altruism Award, an honor given annually to the Lynx player who best embodies the altruistic traits of kindness, selflessness and overall regard for the well-being of others throughout the community.

+Seattle Storm (2026-Present)

+Hiedeman signed with the Seattle Storm during free agency, on April 11, 2026.
+By the All Star Break, Hiedeman had started in all 29 games for the Storm, posting career highs in minutes played, points scored, rebounds, assists, and steals per game.
+On 07/28/2026, Hiedeman scored a career high 33 points against the Indiana Fever.